-The appropriate cap for all degrees is the familiar black “mortarboard.”
-A black tassel, or one of the colors signifying the field of specialization, hanging to the left of the face, is appropriate for all degrees.
-Those holding a doctor’s degree may wear a soft velvet cap of the color indicating their field of study or, with the “mortarboard,” they may wear a tassel in whole or in part of gold thread.
+All degrees have a black “mortarboard.”
+A black tassel, or one in colors signifying the graduate’s field of specialization, hangs to the left of the face.
+Those with a doctorate degree may wear a soft velvet cap of the color indicating their field of study or a mortarboard with a tassel in whole or in part of golden thread.